 Lou’s career path comes with terrific advice for those starting out.
 Lou says that “people think you need to be technically good to succeed in Customer Success.”
 Lou feels that this is simply not the case!

 For certain, this can be beneficial, but in Lou’s opinion, a strong work ethic is where Customer Success really flourishes.
-You must be reliable and honest, as well as a good listener and hard worker.
+You must be reliable and honest, as well as a good listener and a hard worker.

 If you possess these skills, as well as can remain calm in a crisis, then you have a perfect foundation to build upon for a career in Customer Success.
 Lou also feels that you need to be very flexible with your hours.
 A “can-do attitude” is essential in order to succeed.